clairegracey28-blip/Project1/README.md

 **Description**: Query 3 provides the user with **team** and **player** table joined, players grouped by team, and the total number of pointes scored by summing **pointsScored** values for all players in each team.
 These are ordered by highest to lowest total points

 **Managerial Justification**: This can be useful for comparison on the offensive production of each team.
-By showing which teams are performing the best overall in terms of points, can help identify stronger rosters, evaluate future potential, recruting decisions, and competitive analysis.
+By showing which teams are performing the best overall in terms of points, it can help identify stronger rosters, evaluate future potential, recruting decisions, and competitive analysis.

 ### Query 4
 <img width="577" height="364" alt="Screenshot 2026-03-29 at 10 02 38 PM" src="https://github.com/user-attachments/assets/98881c9f-ffa0-46d4-8428-ab3cbf68f654" />